sundeeparandara/Udacity-Data-Scientist-Nanodegree-Projects/02-Disaster-Response-Pipeline/README.md

 3. Type "python app.py".
 4. After a few seconds, the following message should appear "Running on http://localhost:8000/".
 5. Copy "http://localhost:8000/" to Chrome (or other browser).
-6. Use the app to classify an disaster response messages.
+6. Use the app to classify a disaster response messages.

 See the gif below: